Septic and Sewer Disclosure

 Best Practices for Septic and Sewer Disclosure

-Hire licensed septic inspectors to evaluate your system before listing the property for sale.
-Professional inspections identify problems allowing proactive repairs or accurate disclosure.
-Additionally, inspection reports provide documentation supporting your septic and sewer disclosure completeness.
+Hire a licensed septic inspector to evaluate your system before listing the property.
+Professional inspections identify problems early, allowing proactive repairs or accurate disclosure.
+Additionally, compile all system records including:

-Describe your septic or sewer system thoroughly using specific details rather than general terms.
-Include system type, component locations, ages, and special features.
-Additionally, provide property maps showing system component locations.
+Describe your system thoroughly using specific details — not general terms.
+Include system type, component locations, ages, and any special features.
+Additionally, provide a property map showing system component locations if possible.

 Septic and Sewer Disclosure Takeaways